Diversity, Equity, Inclusion & Belonging

 investor commitment

-in our diverse community
+As an INVESTOR in our diverse community

 Creating an environment where everyone feels seen, valued and heard is paramount, and I am proud to lead an organization that celebrates and honors the unique qualities of all who walk through our doors.
 Diversity, equity, inclusion and belonging is a long-term commitment rooted in the pillars of our values and caring mission.

-Allina Health Employee Resource Groups: Building a culture of allyship
+Allina Health Employee Resource Groups

 We believe in the value of spaces where employees can build trust and relationship—one way this happens at Allina Health is through Employee Resource Groups (ERGs).
 ERGs are voluntary, employee-led communities that foster a diverse, inclusive workplace and serve as a support for members and organizations.